n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Derivation

 \subsection{Elimination of Isostable Coordinates}

-We solve the isostable coordinates to further reduce \eqref{eq:phase_isostable_na} from 4 dimensions to 2 dimensions (See Discussion \ref{sec:discussion} for caveats of this approach -- in general, this additional dimension reduction may add one-time computational costs at the benefit of an easier phase-locking analysis).
+We solve the isostable coordinates to further reduce \eqref{eq:phase_isostable_na} from 4 dimensions to 2 dimensions.
 To this end, we will perform the following steps: \begin{enumerate} \item Convert all expansions in $\psi_i$ to expansions in $\ve$ using the ansatz

-\item Obtain inhomogeneous linear equations for $p_i^{(k)}$ in a hierarchy of equations in powers of $\ve$. \item Solve for each $p_i^{(k)}$ to the desired order in $\ve$ (this step is handled by a symbolic solver). \item Plug in each equation for $p_i^{(k)}$ into the phase equation, thus effectively eliminating the isostable variable (note, however, that the isostable dynamics are retained, and perturbed trajectories need not be near the unperturbed limit cycle). \end{enumerate}
+\item Obtain inhomogeneous linear equations for $p_i^{(k)}$ in a hierarchy of equations in powers of $\ve$. \item Solve for each $p_i^{(k)}$ to the desired order in $\ve$ (this step is handled by a symbolic \yp{algebra} package). \item Plug in each equation for $p_i^{(k)}$ into the phase equation, thus effectively eliminating the isostable variable. \end{enumerate}

-\paragraph{Step 1: Convert all expansions in $\psi_i$ to expansions in $\ve$} We plug in the expansion \eqref{eq:psi_exp} into all terms containing $\psi$ in \eqref{eq:phase_isostable_na}, and collect terms in powers of $\ve$.
-We then obtain the $\ve$-expansion for terms in $\hat{G}_i$, such as the heterogeneity functions $J_i$: